Decision tree template

 1. Decide on a question or theme

-Start your decision tree by defining the question, theme, or decision you’d like to explore.
+Start your decision tree online by defining the question, theme, or decision you’d like to explore.
 Use your question or theme to title your Lucidspark decision tree template on your whiteboard, as well as your decision node.

 2. Label your branches